 We operate from our base in Kent throughout South East England, the Midlands and beyond.
 We cover the whole of Kent, Essex, Sussex, Hertfordshire, Buckinghamshire, London, Surrey, Berkshire, Bedfordshire, Oxfordshire, Northamptonshire and parts of East Anglia.
 The requirement to test a new dwelling on completion for air leakage is referred to by various names, all of which mean the same thing:

 - Air permeability testing

+We use the various descriptions throughout this website.
 We have special prices for multiple tests and certain locations so it is always worth phoning for the best deal.

 Air pressure testing services

 As well as our domestic air pressure testing service for compliance with Building Regulation L1A, we can provide:

 - Training sessions- how to prevent air leakage.